yananhub/flying-gradle-plugin/README.md

 }

 mavenCentral {
-    repoDir = layout.buildDirectory.dir('repos/bundles')
+    // Starting from version 1.3.0, it does not need to configure this item repoDir = layout.buildDirectory.dir('repos/bundles')
     // Token for Publisher API calls obtained from Sonatype official,
     // it should be Base64 encoded of "username:password".